Social Media (Via Exilian)

 Workshops for Historians and Game Developers

-CMW is at the forefront of examining these areas, with academics specialising on medievalism in games as regular attendees and keynote guests from major studios such as Obsidian and Paradox Interactive.
+CMW is at the academic and professional forefront of examining these areas, with academics specialising on medievalism in games as regular attendees and keynote guests from major studios such as Obsidian and Paradox Interactive.
 Injecting new ideas and inviting new faces is just as important, however, and we also include postgraduate students, smaller independent game developers, and people from neighbouring disciplines in our mix of attendees each year.

 The Coding Medieval Worlds workshop format is based on having discussion groups on a range of topics, with a number of keynote talks and panels throughout the weekend and surrounding events to help provoke further thought.
 The community around the workshops is ongoing between events, including a discord server for attendees and a public web forum space maintained for ongoing discussions.